alfille/foxholes/solver.md

 ### Solver
 The purpose of this set of programs is to automatically find a winning strategy for a particular Foxhole game setup, or determine that it is not solvable.

-The solution can be downloaded to a file that can be loaded into the [web game](https://github.com/alfille/foxholes.github.io) to view.
+The solution can be downloaded to a file that can be loaded into the [online game](https://github.com/alfille/foxholes.github.io) to view in a web browser.

 ## Game model

-The game is making a number of moves (inspecting holes) to counteract the foxes moves in between.
+The game course is making a number of moves (inspecting holes) to counteract the foxes' moves.
+You and the foxes alternate:

 **State -> Move -> State -> ...**

-where **State** is the state of all the foxholes and **Move** is all the hole inspections on a given day
+where **State** is the state of all the foxholes after the foxes have moved and **Move** is all the hole inspections on a given day.

 ### Game state